ivotron/popper2-paper/paper/paper.md

 <!-- our contributions -->

-Popper [@systemslabpopper] is a light-weight workflow execution engine that allows users to follow the container-native paradigm for building reproducible workflows from archived experimental artifacts.
+Popper [@systemslabpopper] is a light-weight workflow execution engine that allows users to follow the container-native paradigm for building and running reproducible workflows from archived experimental artifacts.
+The current version of Popper represents the evolution of an early version `1.x`, which assumed a workflow from a hardcoded folder layout consisting of bash scripts representing each step of the workflow whereas the current version takes a workflow defined in a light-weight YAML format.
+Also, the `1.x` version of Popper supported running containerized workflows on CI and local only, but now Popper supports running workflows on Cloud and HPC too.
 This paper makes the following contributions:

 1. The design and architecture of a container-native workflow engine that abstracts multiple resource managers and container engines giving users the ability to focus only on Dockerfiles, i.e. software dependencies and workflow logic, i.e. correct order of execution, and ignore the runtime specific details.
-   This arrangement also provides built-in support for continuous validation and portability of workflows which empowers researchers to develop workflows once and run interchangeably between CI services and the local machine without any modifications.

 2. Popper, an implementation of the above design that allows running workflows inside containers in different computing environments like local machines, Kubernetes clusters, or HPC [@yang2005high] environments.

-3. Three case studies on how Popper can be used to quickly reproduce complex workflows in different computing environments.
+3. Few case studies on how Popper can be used to quickly reproduce complex workflows in different computing environments.
    We show how an entire Machine Learning workflow can be run on a local machine during development and how it can be reproduced in a Kubernetes cluster with GPUs to scale up and collect results.
    We also show how an HPC workflow developed on the local machine can be reproduced easily in a Slurm [@slurm] cluster.